muditbac/Optimization-Methods-In-Finance/README.md

 ## FuzzyPortfolioOptimization.ipynb

 In probabilistic portfolio models, the basic assumption is that the future of risky assets can be correctly reflected by its historical data.
-This model goes against that to present a possibilitic model based on fuzzy theory.
+This is generally not true, thus this model goes against that to present a possibilitic portfolio model based on fuzzy theory.

 - Real Life Constraints
-  - Investors Aspiration Level and Decision Control Variables [ Multi Objective to Single Objective Fuzzy Formulation]
+  - Investors Aspiration Level and Decision Control Variables [ Multi Objective to Single Objective Fuzzy Formulation ]
   - Fuzzy Rate of Returns and Risk Measure
   - Multiple time period investment
   - Diversification in investment [ Entropy and Cardianlity Constraint ]